-An investigation by the Army into Schanley's command kicked off earlier this year after the Associated Press reported that at least two sexual assault complaints were investigated internally, in violation of Army regulations, instead of being referred to the Army Criminal Investigation Command.
+An investigation by the Army into Schanely's command kicked off earlier this year after the Associated Press reported that at least two sexual assault complaints were investigated internally, in violation of Army regulations, instead of being referred to the Army Criminal Investigation Command.

 According to documents provided to Task & Purpose, an internal investigation was opened to look Into a sexual assault allegation that was reported through a third-party, despite Army guidelines saying that if the chain of command is made aware of an alleged assault through a third party, "an official investigation will be initiated."